matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/overview.md

 These IR compilers perform the following steps:

-1. Receive the input, which is usually a standard or combined JSON passed by the hardhat plugin via the standard input.
+1. Receive the input, which is usually standard or combined JSON passed by the Hardhat plugin via the standard input.
 2. Modify the input, save the relevant data, and pass the input down to the underlying high-level source code compiler - which is called as a child process.
 3. Receive the IRs and additional metadata from the underlying compiler and save the relevant data.
 4. Compile the IRs into LLVM IR, resolving dependencies and adding the zkEVM extra data to the output.
 5. Provide the output accordingly to the input method the IR compiler is called with.

 Our IR compilers leverage I/O mechanisms that already exist in the high-level source code compilers.
-The IR compilers may modify the input and output to some extent, adding data for features unique to zkEVM, and removing artifacts of unsupported ones.
+They may modify the input and output to some extent, and add data for features unique to zkEVM, and removing unsupported feature artifacts.

 ## Assembler

-The assembler is [a Rust-written tool](https://github.com/matter-labs/era-zkevm-assembly) that compiles zkEVM assembly to zkEVM bytecode.
+The [assembler](https://github.com/matter-labs/era-zkevm-assembly), which is written in Rust, compiles zkEVM assembly to zkEVM bytecode.
 This tool is not a part of our LLVM back-end as it uses several cryptographic libraries which are easier to maintain outside of the framework.